The Different SOFR Rates – SOFR Flow Chart

 - Since LIBOR is an unsecured lending rate and SOFR is a secured overnight rate, LIBOR has historically been higher than SOFR, so a spread adjustment is necessary to make SOFR more comparable.

-- The adjustments, which were fixed in early March, were based on the five-year median difference between LIBOR and SOFR.
+- The adjustments, which were fixed in March 2021, were based on the five-year median difference between LIBOR and SOFR.

 Since ISDA SOFR is meant to serve as a replacement for LIBOR, the difference between the two rates is minimal.
 Check out our white paper here for more on how the transition will change your rate.